Itching to let some arrows fly? Need to find a venue where you can level up your overall archery game? Check out these places where to shoot archery!

 - Check the Distance – see if you have enough space to shoot.
 You can set up markers as well to set yardages.
 Not only will this prevent you from using (or purchasing) a rangefinder when shooting.
 It’s also a nice way to streamline your practice, especially if you’re planning to sight in a bow.

 - Set the Targets – with the yardages marked, set up the targets next.
-You can opt to DIY some boxes together to create makeshift targets.
+You can opt to create your own long lasting targets if you are into DIY.
 Better still, purchasing 3D targets will give you a good feel (and accuracy) on how to shoot prey.

 - Practice Safety – in anything to do with archery, always please do practice safety!
 Which then leads to our next important point below…